 The include/pythonX.X directory is only needed in case you want to compile Python C extensions.
 It is available as part of the prebuilt binary distributions we make available.
 For Python 3, the include directory has the ABI flags appended.
-For Python 3.4, this is include/python3.4m for most Python installations.
+For Python 3.4, this is include/python3.4m for most Python installations, for Python 3.5 include/python3.5m.